NMSU-ISA/ISA/docs/src/cite.md

 # Cite

-**If you use this software in you research, please cite the following work.**
+**If you use this software in you research, please cite the following works.**

 [S. Sandoval, and P L. De Leon.
 "The Instantaneous Spectrum: A General Framework for Time-Frequency Analysis." *IEEE Transactions on Signal Processing*, vol. 66, pp. 5679–5693, Nov.
 2018.](https://web.nmsu.edu/~spsandov/ISA/literature.html#openModal1)